Exel-Pardo algebras of self-similar $k$-graphs: introduction

 This article is organized as follows.
-In Section 2, we introduce a universal $*$-algebra $\ep$ of a self-similar $k$-graph $(G,\La)$ satisfying specific properties, which is called the \emph{Exel-Pardo algebras of $(G,\La)$}.
-Our algebras are the higher rank generalization of those in \cite[Theorem 1.6]{haz19}.
+Let $R$ be a unital commutative $*$-ring.
+In Section 2, we introduce a universal $*$-algebra $\ep$ of a self-similar $k$-graph $(G,\La)$ satisfying specific properties, which is called the \emph{Exel-Pardo algebra of $(G,\La)$}.
+Our algebras are the higher rank generalization of those in \cite[Theorem 1.6]{haz19} and the algebraic analogue of $\mathcal{O}_{G,\La}$ \cite{li18,li19}.
+Moreover, this class of algebras includes many important known algebras such as the algebraic Katsura algebras \cite{haz19}, Kumjian-Pask algebras \cite{pin13}, and the quotient boundary algebras $\q$ of a Zappa-Sz$\acute{\mathrm{e}}$p product $\lag$ introduced in Section 3.
 In section 3, we give a specific example of Exel-Pardo algebras using boundary quotient algebras of semigroups.
-Indeed, for a single vertex self-similar $k$-graph $(G,\La)$, the Zappa-Sz\'{e}p product $\lag$ is a cancellative semigroup.
+Indeed, for a single-vertex self-similar $k$-graph $(G,\La)$, the Zappa-Sz\'{e}p product $\lag$ is a cancellative semigroup.
 We prove that the quotient boundary algebra $\mathcal{Q}_R^{\mathrm{alg}}(\lag)$ (defined in Definition \ref{defn3.1}) is isomorphic to $\ep$.
-Section 4 is devoted to prove a graded uniqueness theorem for the Exel-Pardo algebras.
+Section 4 is devoted to proving a graded uniqueness theorem for the Exel-Pardo algebras.
 Note that using the description in Proposition \ref{prop2.7} below, there is a natural $\Z^k$-grading on $\ep$.
 Then, in Theorem \ref{grad-uniq-thm}, a $\Z^k$-graded uniqueness theorem is proved for $\ep$ which generalizes and modifies \cite[Theorem A]{haz19}.
 In particular, we will see in Sections 5 and 6 that this modification makes it more applicable.